Single Subject Credential - Geological Science

 (Note: Teacher candidates must earn a GPA of 3.0 with a C or better, or a CR (Credit), on all professional preparation courses to be recommended for the credential.

 2. Demonstrate subject matter competence: (a.)
 Complete an approved subject matter preparation program or pass the subject matter examinations designated by the California Commission on Teacher Credentialing. (b.)
-Receive clearance from the academic adviser that subject matter competency has been met.
+Receive clearance from the academic advisor that subject matter competency has been met.

 3. Complete a bachelor's degree from an accredited institution in a subject matter other than education.